Tim Follin: Personal view of work

-Follin has found it difficult to listen to works he created, feeling them outdated by the time they were completed.
+Follin has found it difficult to listen to works he created, feeling them to be outdated by the time they were completed.
 Follin disliked working with the Atari ST and the ZX Spectrum's AY chip, feeling the NES had more character.
 While not feeling very successful composing music for the Amiga, Follin enjoyed working on soundtracks for the SNES and Commodore 64.
 He described writing for the C64's SID chip as "playing an instrument in its own right", appreciating the analogue sound it produced, despite having only three channels to work with.
 Follin also recalled the SNES's Spider-Man/X-Men: Arcade's Revenge being fun due to the inclusion of cheesy '70s guitar synths and brass synths.

 Despite not considering himself adept at any live instruments, and composing several soundtracks beyond the fifth generation of video game consoles using samples, Follin disliked sampled music.
 Instead, Follin strove to make his music sound as close to live instrumentation as possible.
 His most notable work using sampled instruments was the soundtrack to Ecco the Dolphin: Defender of the Future, an experience he enjoyed, but also felt frustrated with on account of "a lack of equipment and resources – such as a string orchestra and choir!"
 Follin finds orchestral music inherently more human-sounding and listenable.